 After many years of developing seasonal influenza vaccine candidates as VLPs, we have identified advantages of developing a nanoparticle-based seasonal influenza vaccine.
 In particular, influenza nanoparticles can display conserved antigenic regions, which have the potential to elicit broadly neutralizing antibodies that may offer protection against a range of drifted strains.
 Additionally, nanoparticles offer improved purity and manufacturability and advantages for co-formulation with other nanoparticle-based vaccines.

 In September 2017, we initiated a Phase 1/2 clinical trial of our nanoparticle seasonal influenza vaccine candidate including our proprietary Matrix-M adjuvant (“NanoFlu™”) in older adults.
 The trial is a randomized, observer-blinded, active comparator-controlled trial in approximately 330 healthy older adults.
 The primary objective of the trial is to assess the safety and immunogenicity of two concentrations (15 µg or 60 µg) of NanoFlu compared to a licensed influenza vaccine, Fluzone® High-Dose (“Fluzone HD”).
-Data from the trial are expected by the end of 2017.
+Data from the trial are expected by February 2018.

 Preclinical data in which NanoFlu was compared in a head-to-head challenge study against Sanofi’s Fluzone HD, currently the leading licensed influenza vaccine for the older adult market, as well as Sanofi’s regular dose seasonal influenza vaccine, was announced in August 2017 and provide a strong rationale for the initiation of the Phase 1/2 trial.
 Our NanoFlu vaccine demonstrated significantly stronger and broader immune responses against homologous and heterologous influenza strains, including a series of “drift” strains evolved across over more than a decade of influenza seasons.
 In a preclinical challenge study, we showed that our NanoFlu was protective against both a homologous virus and a ten-year old drifted strain.
 In parallel, we announced the achievement of significant improvements in manufacturing yields and product purity.